 - Some jackets come with a waterproof layer.

 - Pants with additional shin and knee protection for aggressive riders (For cornering).

-- Unlike the other riding gear, the racing suits are manufactures only by leather.
-As it is a good heat insulator and the friction on the outer surface is less.
+- Unlike the other riding gear, the racing suits are manufactured only of leather.
+As it is a good heat insulator, the friction on the outer surface is less.
 This leads to sliding in the case of a motorcycle fall.

-- The racing suit is a jumpsuit in which the upper body-guards for shoulders, back, elbow, as well as the lower body-guards for knee shin, are integrated into one piece.
+- The racing suit is a jumpsuit in which the upper body-guards for shoulders, back, and elbow, as well as the lower body-guards for knee and shin, are integrated into one piece.

 - Boots for riding a motorcycle are designed for one purpose in mind.
 The boots come with a metal boot tip to protect the rider’s toe.